waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Seafoam Islands Entrance (DISPROVEN):** No alternate entrance found on Route 19.
 - **Pokémon Mansion 3F Access (DISPROVEN):** Stairs at (27, 2) on 2F lead down to 1F, not up to 3F.
 - **Pokémon Mansion 1F Main Stairs (DISPROVEN):** Stairs at (6, 2) on 1F are unusable.
+- **Gate Offscreen:** A gate (either open or closed) that is not currently visible on the screen.
+Its state is unknown until it is brought into view.